The sixth earthquake was recorded in a year in WNC County | local news | ExBulletin

 Mark Price, Charlotte Observer

 The US Geological Survey reported that the magnitude 1.6 earthquake occurred around 8 p.m.
-Sunday, 1.8 miles east of the Mills River in Henderson County.
+Sunday, 1.8 miles east of the Mills River.
 The city of 7,100 is located 18 miles south of Asheville.

-An earthquake of this magnitude is too light to be felt by most people, and the US Geological Survey has not reported any witness accounts.
+An earthquake of this magnitude is too light to be felt by most people, and the Geological Survey has not cited witness accounts.

 Henderson County is not known for earthquakes, but it was the sixth time in 12 months that it had been recorded in the county, according to Earthquake Track.